titanturtles/titanturtles.github.io/cybercamp.md

 *Tuesday:* Cybersecurity principles, basic Windows security policies and tools, account management, windows file protections, and auditing and monitoring.
 Students will follow along and work with the Windows 10 demonstration image.

-*Wednesday:* Introduction to Linux, Ubuntu 18 terminology and concepts, basic GUI security, and intro to CLI.
-Students will follow along and work with the Ubuntu 18 demonstration image.
+*Wednesday:* Introduction to Linux, Mint terminology and concepts, basic GUI security, and intro to CLI.
+Students will follow along and work with the Mint demonstration image.

-*Thursday:* Basic command line security and intermediate Ubuntu security.
-Students will follow along and work with the Ubuntu 18  demonstration image.
+*Thursday:* Basic command line security and intermediate Mint security.
+Students will follow along and work with the Mint demonstration image.

 *Friday:* CyberPatriot competition day.
-Students will compete against their fellow campers on Windows 10 and Ubuntu 18 competition images.
+Students will compete against their fellow campers on Windows 10 and Mint competition images.

 ### Advanced Camp: